 River's Edge is Based on a True Story

-Reality: This movie was inspired by the murder of Marcy Conrad in Milpitas, California in 1981.
+The movie River's Edge debuted as a made for tv movie that was inspired by the murder of Marcy Conrad in Milpitas, California in 1981.

 Marcy Conrad and Anthony Broussard Case